cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Extend SoD to clock- and external-triggers: tasks could be spawned in response to trigger events (depends on xtriggers as main-loop coroutines)
 - (Consider all "possible" Appendix items above)

+- The default (global) queue provides real task pool size limiting without risk of stall, not just active task limiting, because the task pool only contains active tasks.
+Consequently cycle-point-priority queue release may be much better than our traditional runhead limiting (which only works across, not within, cycle points)

 ### Terminology